-A minimum of 6 courses (at least two of which are at the 300-level or above) to include the following core and pathway requirement:

-- 1. ENST 100: Environment and Society - 2.
-ENST 230: Earth Systems Science or ENST 120: Ecology and Environmental Problems

-- 3. ENST 397: Internship or ENST 480: Senior Seminar: Creating a Sustainable Society, taken in the junior or senior year. - 4.
-Three additional courses from the list of Environmental Studies courses listed under the General major below.
+A minimum of 6 courses (at least two of which are at the 300-level or above) to include the following core and pathway requirement: 1.
+ENST 100: Environment and Society 2.
+ENST 230: Earth Systems Science or ENST 120: Ecology and Environmental Problems 3.
+ENST 397: Internship or ENST 480: Senior Seminar: Creating a Sustainable Society, taken in the junior or senior year.
+4. Three additional courses from the list of Environmental Studies courses listed under the General major below.
 It is recommended that students pursuing a minor take an introductory environmental ethics course (ENST/PSCI 365: Ethical Dilemmas in Environmental Politics or PHIL 301: Ethics and the Environment).
 Courses may not count for both a major and a minor; and no more than one internship (ENST 397) may be used to fulfill the minor requirements.

-GENERAL MAJOR IN ENVIRONMENTAL STUDIES

-(Advisors: Brown, Wilson)

-A. Students pursuing a General Major in Environmental Studies must complete the following ES core requirements, in addition to those core courses listed above:

-ENST/BIOL 120: Ecology and Environmental Problems to fulfill the ES core Ecology requirement.

-One course from the following list to fulfill the ES core Methods requirement:

-SOC 225: Methods of Social Research

-PSCI 392: Empirical Political Research

-B. Students pursuing a General Major must additionally complete the following pathway requirements:
+GENERAL MAJOR IN ENVIRONMENTAL STUDIES (Advisors: Brown, Wilson) A. Students pursuing a General Major in Environmental Studies must complete the following ES core requirements, in addition to those core courses listed above: ENST/BIOL 120: Ecology and Environmental Problems to fulfill the ES core Ecology requirement.
+One course from the following list to fulfill the ES core Methods requirement: ENST 200: Introduction to Geographic Information Systems PSYC 227: Statistics BIOL 323: Biostatistics and Experimental Design ECON 227: Statistics for Business and Economics SOC 225: Methods of Social Research PSCI 392: Empirical Political Research B. Students pursuing a General Major must additionally complete the following pathway requirements: